 If you're an individual who has clothing in their wardrobe that you want to keep out of landfill, we can take it off your hands.
 We can accept any cotton products from any brand for inclusion in our textile recycling initiative.

-We accept jeans, sheets, and any 100% cotton clothing from any brand in any condition.
+We accept 100% cotton jeans, sheets, and clothing from any brand in any condition.
 We also accept any and all socks (regardless of composition).

 Please make sure your products are clean.
 We do not accept any undergarments at this time.